zendesk/statsd-logger/README.md

 Simple logger for StatsD metrics, adapted from http://lee.hambley.name/2013/01/26/dirt-simple-statsd-server-for-local-development.html to make it easier to debug metrics in development.
 Beyond converting it from Ruby to Go, also add colour output and rendering of DogStatsd tags.

+It will also listen for Datadog APM traces and log them out.

 ## Usage

 ### CLI